ShaundasSchaf96/science-stuff/README.md

-this is a repo with some science stuff in python
+This is a repo with some scientific problems solved with Python.